justbetter/magento2-akeneo-bundle/README.md

 - `bin/magento setup:upgrade && bin/magento cache:flush`

 ## Configuration
-- Enable and disable different akeneo fixes under Stores > Configuration > Catalog > Akeneo Connector > JustBetter Akeneo.
+- Enable and disable different Akeneo features.
+Go to Stores > Configuration > Catalog > Akeneo Connector > JustBetter Akeneo.
 - To map specific Akeneo attribute code with a Magento Customer group. simply go to Stores > Configuration > Catalog > Akeneo Connector > Products > Customer Group Pricing
+- When using the TAX mapping, map to Akeneo codes to the Magento Tax classes.
+Don't forget to define the Tax attribute within the Attribute configuration for this feature to work.

 ## Import finished events
 There are a total of 5 events: